10 Cheap Road Trip Hacks You Need to Try

 Fishing Lure Box/ Small Hardware Storage Box

-These boxes can be used to keep things together in the car during travel, whether it is small parts for crafts, spare change or earbuds to your devices.
+These small boxes can be used to keep things together in the car during travel, whether it is small parts for crafts, spare change or earbuds to your devices.

 Shower Trays with Suction Cups